Petrov–Galerkin method

 The Petrov–Galerkin method is a mathematical method used to approximate solutions of partial differential equations which contain terms with odd order and where the test function and solution function belong to different function spaces.
 It can be viewed as an extension of Bubnov-Galerkin method where the bases of test functions and solution functions are the same.
 In an operator formulation of the differential equation, Petrov–Galerkin method can be viewed as applying a projection that is not necessarily orthogonal, in contrast to Bubnov-Galerkin method.

+It is named after the Soviet scientists Georgy I. Petrov and Boris G. Galerkin.

 Introduction with an abstract problem

 Petrov-Galerkin's method is a natural extension of Galerkin method and can be similarly introduced as follows.